 The Many Chinese language learning books

 In this article, let’s take a look at some major categories of Chinese learning books.
-Not all the books are good.

 This type of books generally teach a large number of characters, around 250-500 at the least.
 On each page, only one Chinese character is introduced.
 Pinyin, basic meanings, and stroke order are taught.
 There are a few blank “tian zi ge” or “mi zi ge” available for people to copy the character.
 Ancient scripts of the character, a picture or few combinations are sometimes presented.